xyxj1024/xyxj1024.github.io/_posts/2022-07-17-side-channels-seedlab.md

 Assume that a **set-associative memory cache** on modern processors is organized into $S$ *cache sets*, each of which contains $W$ *cache lines*.
 In common terminology, $W$ is called the *associativity* and the corresponding cache is called $W$-*way associative*.
 A cache line is a storage cell consisting of, let's say, $B$ bytes.
 Thus, a cache has $S \cdot W \cdot B$ bytes in size.

+For example, [Intel's Broadwell (BDW) microarchitecture](https://en.wikichip.org/wiki/intel/microarchitectures/broadwell_(client)) has a three-level cache memory hierarchy where L1 cache is 32 KiB 8-way set-associative with 64-byte line size, L2 cache is 256 KiB 8-way set-associative with 64-byte line size, and L3 cache is 1.5/2.0/2.5 MiB per-core 12/16/20-way set-associative with 64-byte line size.

+"Higher-level" caches, which are closer to the processor core, are smaller but faster than "lower-level" caches, which are closer to main memory.
+The last-level cache (LLC) is a *unified* cache (storing both data and instruction), typically shared among all cores of a multicore chip.
+An important feature of the LLC in modern Intel processors is its *inclusivity*, i.e. the LLC contains copies of all of the data stored in the higher cache levels.
+The $\log_{2}B$ lowest-order bits of the memory address (the *line offset*) are used to locate a datum in the cache line.
+The $\log_{2}S$ consecutive bits starting from bit $\log_{2}B$ of the memory address (the *set index*) is used to locate a cache set when the cache is accessed.
+The remaining high-order bits are used as a *tag* for each cache line.
+After locating the cache set, the tag field of the address is matched against the tag of the $W$ lines in the set to identify if one of the cache lines is a cache hit.

 ### Comparing Data Access Time of CPU Cache with Main Memory

 In the following code (<code>CacheTime.c</code>), we have an array of size <code>10 * 4096</code> initialized to ones.
 Since a typical cache block size is 64 bytes, no two elemnets used in the program fall into the same cache block.